Defend free speech and individual liberty online.

 Plans to regulate.

-The Australian government, after a series of efforts in the direction of regulating Big Tech, is now planning on regulating digital payment services such as Pay.
+The Australian government, after a series of efforts in the direction of regulating Big Tech, is now planning on regulating digital payment services such as Apple Pay.

 “Ultimately, if we do nothing to reform the current framework, it will be Silicon Valley alone that determines the future of our payments system, a critical piece of our economic infrastructure,” said Australian treasurer Josh Frydenberg in an op-ed published in the Australian Financial Review newspaper.